tn3w/flask_Captchaify/README.md

    ddosify = DDoSify(app, template_dirs={"/api/*": "/path/to/special/template/dir"})
    ```

-   In a template directory must look like this:
+   A template directory can look like this:
    ```
    templatedir\
               \captcha.html
               \block.html
               \changelanguage.html
    ```

+   If one of the three templates does not exist in the folder, a 404 error is displayed when calling it. e.g. if you remove the changelanguage page at apis.
    <br>

 4. `default_action` Arg